-The last filed actuarial report was effective January 1, 2022.
-Under the applicable legislation, the next statutory report that needs to be filed with government authorities is a report on the actuarial valuation of the Plan as at January 1, 2025.
-However, the JBT has decided to file this report on the actuarial valuation of the Plan as at January 1, 2023 with the Financial Services Regulatory Authority of Ontario and the Canada Revenue Agency.
-The report covers the period from January 1, 2023 to January 1, 2026 and is to be used by the Employer to determine its funding requirements during that period or until the next actuarial valuation is performed, if sooner.
-The next actuarial valuation of the Plan should be performed with an effective date no later than January 1, 2026.
+The last filed actuarial report was effective January 1, 2023.
+Under the applicable legislation, the next statutory report that needs to be filed is a report on the actuarial valuation of the Plan as at January 1, 2026.
+However, the JBT has decided to file this report on the actuarial valuation of the Plan as at January 1, 2024 with the Financial Services Regulatory Authority of Ontario and the Canada Revenue Agency.
+The report covers the period from January 1, 2024 to January 1, 2027 and is to be used by the Employer to determine its funding requirements during that period or until the next actuarial valuation is performed, if sooner.
+The next actuarial valuation of the Plan should be filed with an effective date no later than January 1, 2027.